Connectors

 Definition of connectors

-The playability of the connectors
+The playability of connectors